 At Blood Bowl, it is critical to apply your meager resources where they make the most difference.
 Directing them towards a clearly articulated goal allows for a better unity of efforts.
 The unity of efforts is an essential coaching concept to grasp and certainly is an important measure of coaching skill.
 When a drive goes to hell, it is vital to unify the player’s efforts to restore the power balance.

 When we unify our efforts towards a clearly articulated goal, we multiply our players’ efficiency.
 Luckily, the unity of efforts can be leveraged even further by using an efficiency multiplier.
-An efficiency multiplier is an advantage (or better yet, an advantages combination) that makes a team more efficient than a similar one without this multiplier.
+An efficiency multiplier is an advantage (or better yet, a combination of advantages) that makes a team more efficient than a similar one without this multiplier.
 This is one of the reasons why we, legendary coaches, are solidly in business.
 If our opponent does not leverage as much as we do, he is in serious trouble.
 Think tsunami level trouble.

 Common Efficiency Multipliers